-- Our class teachers are skilled at adapting and differentiating lessons to meet a range of needs and learning styles.
-All classrooms are designed to make learning as accessible as possible and have visual timetables, clearly labelled resources, strategic seating plans and a clear uncluttered spaces. - Some children require additional support and this might happen in the classroom, in small groups or in 1:1 sessions.
-Some of the interventions we use are: FFT wave 3 reading and writing, Precision Teaching - for reading and spelling, Reading and Thinking, Looking and Thinking, Spirals, 5 minute box - literacy and numeracy, Colourful Semantics.
+Our class teachers are skilled at adapting and differentiating lessons to meet a range of needs and learning styles.
+All classrooms are designed to make learning as accessible as possible and have visual timetables, clearly labelled resources, strategic seating plans and clear uncluttered spaces.

-- We have a Work Base where a number of children have sessions throughout their day this is primarily for emotional regulation and to allow play based learning for children working significantly below their chronological age; - We have an ELSA an adult trained in supporting children with their emotional literacy and she runs groups focussing on areas such as self-esteem, managing anxiety and protective behaviours.
+- Some children require additional support and this might happen in the classroom, in small groups or in 1:1 sessions.
+Some of the interventions we use are: Colourful Semantics, Read, Write Inc, Shine, Fresh Start, targeted phonics intervention, etc. - We have a Nurture Group where a number of children have sessions throughout their day this is primarily for emotional regulation. - We have an ELSA an adult trained in supporting children with their emotional literacy and she runs groups focusing on areas such as self-esteem, managing anxiety and protective behaviours.